-While it's hardly surprising that the military brass and Rumsfeld would support a rapid troop withdrawal from lraq, the idea is also strangely popular with the Pentagon's neoconservatives--who went into Iraq with the high-minded aim of building a democracy there.
+While it's hardly surprising that the military brass and Rumsfeld would support a rapid troop withdrawal from Iraq, the idea is also strangely popular with the Pentagon's neoconservatives--who went into Iraq with the high-minded aim of building a democracy there.
 But assurances from Iraqi exiles, such as Iraqi Congress leader National Ahmed Chalabi, that Iraq would reconstitute itself quickly and in a manner congenial to the United States led Pentagon planners to underestimate the enormity of the task ahead of them.
-In fact, the Defense Department did postwar begin not even planning until late January.
+In fact, the Defense Department did page 35 postwar begin not even planning until late January.
 When, for example, Army Chief of Staff General Eric Shinseki told a Senate hearing in February that occupying Iraq would require hundreds of thousands of American troops, Deputy Secretary of Defense Paul Wolfowitz replied that the figure was "wildly off the mark."
 Postwar France, not Haiti, was the model.

 Nor have the experiences of the last four weeks budged many Pentagon officials from this belief.
-Echoing Chalabi's contention that a lengthy occupation "is predicated on keeping Saddam's existing structures of government, administration, and security in place," they wish to diminish America's "footprint" -- and cede power to Iraqi exiles -- as soon as possible.
+Echoing Chalabi's contention that a lengthy occupation "is predicated on keeping Saddam's existing structures of government, administration, and security in place," they wish to diminish America's "footprint"--and cede power to Iraqi exiles -- as soon as possible.
 A prolonged U.S. occupation, they maintain, runs counter to the aim of Iraqi democracy and will surely turn Iraqis against their occupiers.
 "If there's still a sizable U.S. presence a year from now," one official said last month, "we will have failed."
 Moreover, the speedy resolution of the war, after a first week of doom-and-gloom predictions from the media, has only bolstered their certainty that press reports of a security vacuum are overblown.

 At the State Department, the situation is almost exactly the reverse.
-Before the war, State Department officials were outspoken in their belief that the United States would need to maintain a sizable troop presence post-Saddam Hussein Iraq.
-At a February Senate hearing, Undersecretary of State Marc Grossman predicted American forces might have to stay in Iraq for up to two years, and Colin Powell's former Middle East point man, Anthony Zinni, said at the same hearing, "The idea that there's an exit strategy or (that) we leave is naive.'
+Before the war, State Department officials were outspoken in their belief that the United States would need to maintain a sizable troop presence in post-Saddam Hussein Iraq.
+At a February Senate hearing, Undersecretary of State Marc Grossman predicted American forces might have to stay in Iraq for up to two years, and Colin Powell's former Middle East point man, Anthony Zinni, said at the same hearing, "The idea that there's an exit strategy or (that) we leave is naive."
 But State Department officials now claim these predictions mostly reflected reservations about the war itself.

-Donald Rumsfeld)
+TO: Jaymie Durnan

-Certificate for Bremer
+FROM: Donald Rumsfeld

-I promised Jerry Bremer we would get him one of those certificates like my please get a certificate.
+SUBJECT: Certificate for Bremer

-Secretary of Defense certificate.
+Jerry Bremer we would get him one of those certificates like my f Defense certificate.
 Would you please have the White House do it?

-DIM OBEIRNE:
+Thanks.

-Let me know if
+DHR:dh 052003-3 Jim OBEIRNE: please set clastes

-I need to help
+Please res pond by (5/27/03) a certificate.
+Let me know if I meed to help push.
+Thanks

-push.
-Thurks
+E o may of

-ADVANCE COM SENT
+ATTUANCE COM SENT